Devshimitsu/Whatsup/README.md

 ## Installation
-After download or clone run `npm install` to install all the dependancies.
+After download or clone run `npm install` to install all the dependancies After that Type `npm start`.